Jennifer Bea, PhD, MS

 Associate Director, Cancer Research Training and Education Coordination

 Jacob Schwartz obtained a Ph.D. in Biophysics at the University of Texas Southwestern Medical Center and studying transcription regulation by nucleic acids and nucleic acid mimics.
-He did postdoctoral training in the lab of Dr. Tom Cech at the University of Colorado Boulder and studied transcription regulation by an RNA-binding protein through an assembly process known as phase separation.
-He was awarded the Al Gilman award, two NIH NRSA awards, and an NIH K99 Pathway to Independence award.
 Dr. Schwartz joined the Department of Chemistry and Biochemistry at the University of Arizona in 2014.
-He was named a 2015 Kavli Fellow by the National Academy of Sciences and awarded a Research Scholar Grant by the American Cancer Society.

 Email Address: jcschwartz@arizona.edu